flapjack/flapjack.io/source/sections/3_pagerduty_credentials.md

 Return code | Description
 --------- | -----------
-204 | The pagerduty credentials resources were deleted 404 | Pagerduty credentials could not be found for one or more of the provided contact ids.
-No pagerduty credentials were deleted by this request.
+204 | The PagerDuty credentials resources were deleted 404 | PagerDuty credentials could not be found for one or more of the provided contact ids.
+No PagerDuty credentials were deleted by this request.